vmware-tanzu/tanzu-dev-portal/content/practices/product-valuation/index.md

    - A high, low, and average to support the range you’ll be building
    - The reasoning behind an opinion

-   {{% callout %}}
-   Remember: “You don’t need to be precise - you just need to outrun your intuition.” -- Donald Reinertsen from *The Principles of Product Development Flow*
+   >“You don’t need to be precise - you just need to outrun your intuition.” -- Donald Reinertsen from *The Principles of Product Development Flow*
-   {{% /callout %}}

    Visit the ["identifying input numbers" section of the Miro board](https://miro.com/app/board/o9J_lNuKt0U=/?moveToWidget=3074457356234182072&cot=14) for more notes and examples about identifying the right input numbers.